MicrosoftEdge/MSEdgeExplainers/Accessibility/AriaNotify/explainer.md

 create a predetermined set of `notificationId` names for common/expected scenarios or whether having predefined names is pointless given no matter the list, it will always fall short.

-Possible examples of predefined notificationIds could be something like:
+Possible examples of predefined `notificationId` could be something like:
  - Recent action completion status: `action-completion-success`, `action-completion-warning`, `action-completion-failure`
  - Async/indeterminate task progress: `task-progress-started`, `task-progress-ongoing`, `task-progress-blocked`,